sharunkumar/Summer2023-Internships/README.md

 ## The List 🚴🏔

 ### Legend
- - 🛂 - Does NOT offer Sponsorship
- - 🇺🇸 - Requires U.S. Citizenship
- - 🔒 - Internship application is closed

 > This README file is for **2024 summer internships only**.
 For off-season internships, please see the [Off-Season 2024 README](./README-Off-Season.md).